fgm/grafizzi/README.md

 #### Obtain the Grafizzi sources

-With Grafizzi being very new, the easiest way to get started is to clone the Git repository.
+The easiest way to get started is to clone the Git repository.

     git clone https://github.com/fgm/grafizzi.git